outdreamer/build-a-cure/docs/objects/insight_path_examples.md

-- 'this group always thinks we're accusing them of bias'
+- 'this group always falsely believes we're accusing them of bias'

 	- reasons for that conclusion
 		- fear
 			- they are targeted for excessive illegitimate criticism, bc people are biased against that group
 		- egotism
-			- they always think everything is about them
+			- they always falsely believe everything is about them

 	- paths to those reasons
 		- fear: being targeted for excessive illegitimate criticism has an output of self-protection functions in the 'preventative' type, like the specific self-protection function 'anticipating illegitimate criticism'
+		- egotism: assuming everything is about you is extreme selfish/local bias

 	- paths between those reasons
 		- from egotism to fear:
 			- remove bias against that group or remove selfish/local bias